12 Jun Do you pay tax on redundancy payments & accrued leave?

 A business is considered a small business if they employ less than 15 employees (including the employee(s) being made redundant).

-For most small businesses, you will not be required to pay redundancy payments.
-However, you should consult the industry award your company adheres to, as some awards will require you pay redundancy to employees.
+To find out more, you should consult the industry award your company adheres to, as some awards will require you pay redundancy to employees.

 Who does not receive redundancy payments?